Use modals to create focused content views

 There are several ways to add a modal to a workbook, including the following:

-- In the workbook footer, select the caret (
+- In the workbook footer, select the down arrow (

 ), then select Add modal.

 - Create a new modal while moving an existing element.
-In the element, select
+In the element toolbar, select

 More, then select Move to > New modal from the dropdown.